mlgordon/vpc/errors.md

 Use the public gateway's ID to attach it to a subnet, see an example in our [API examples](/docs/infrastructure/vpc?topic=vpc-creating-a-vpc-using-the-rest-apis#step-13-attach-the-public-gateway-to-the-subnet-).
 If using the CLI, you can use the subnet update command to attach it to a public gateway, for example, `ibmcloud is subnet-update SUBNET_ID --public-gateway-id PUBLIC_GATEWAY_ID`.

 ## http_request_size_exceeded
 **Message**: The HTTP request is too large.

 This problem occurs when the payload you have sent in your request has too many characters.
 Please try again with a smaller payload.
 For example, instead of trying to do everything in a single request, try creating a minimal resource in one request, and then appending state to it incrementally in several subsequent requests.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window}.
+Refer to the [API documentation](https://{DomainName}/apidocs/rias){: new_window} for additional help.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## iam_failure
 **Message**: None

-This message can be displayed when a failure has occurred in the IAM service, verifying authentication or authorization.
-This outage of the IAM service may be temporary.
+A failure has occurred in the IAM service, verifying authentication or authorization.
+The outage of the IAM service may be temporary.
 Retry the request after few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## ike_policies_quota_exceeded
 **Message**: The quota for IKE policies is exceeded for the account.

-The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.
+The quotas per resource are specified on the [Quotas](/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view current IKE policies, use the `GET /ike_policies` API.
+Equivalent CLI command: `ibmcloud is ike-policies`

 ## ike_policy_duplicate_name
 **Message**: The name `<ike_policy_name>` is in use already by IKE policy `<ike_policy_id>`.

-Supply a different IKE policy name.
+Provide a different IKE policy name.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## ike_policy_in_use
 **Message**: The IKE policy `<ike_policy_id>` is in use by one or more connections.

 An IKE policy cannot be deleted if it is in use by one or more connections.

+To see which connections are using the IKE policy, use the `GET /ike_policies/<ike_policy_id>/connections` API.
+Equivalent CLI command: `ibmcloud is ike-policy-connections IKE_POLICY_ID`

 ## ike_policy_invalid_name
 **Message**: The name `<ike_policy_name>` is not a valid IKE policy name.